iamdeepsz/iamdeepsz/README.md

 - 👋 Hey there, I’m Deepak Tyagi!
-Welcome!

-I'm a QA professional and love to automate tests.
+I'm a QA professional and I love to automate tests.